cairo-book/cairo-book/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 ## Making Structs and Enums Public

-We can also use `pub` to designate structs and enums as public, but there are a few details extra to the usage of `pub` with structs and enums.
+We can also use `pub` to designate structs and enums as public, but there are a few extra details to consider when using `pub` with structs and enums.

 - If we use `pub` before a struct definition, we make the struct public, but the struct’s fields will still be private.
 We can make each field public or not on a case-by-case basis.
 - In contrast, if we make an enum public, all of its variants are then public.
-We only need the `pub` before the enum keyword.
+We only need the `pub` before the `enum` keyword.

 There’s one more situation involving `pub` that we haven’t covered, and that is our last module system feature: the `use` keyword.
 We’ll cover `use` by itself first, and then we’ll show how to combine `pub` and `use`.